How your business looks in five years will greatly depend on your branding and marketing efforts today.

 Never lose sight of why you do things differently and why it matters to your audience.
-Take ownership of what distinguishes your brand and never take it for granted and become complacent.
+Take ownership of what distinguishes your brand.
+Never take it for granted or become complacent.
 Set aside some time to revisit, reinforce, refresh and reaffirm your branding and marketing efforts on a regular basis.
 Continue to maintain and uphold your promise.
 If you keep delivering on it, loyalty will flourish.

 As a business owner or marketing professional, you need to regularly step outside the bubble to see how others are viewing you.
 There’s a lot of noise out there.
 So, it’s important to find creative ways to give people a reason to pay attention to you.
-When was the last time you changed your logo?
+When was the last time you refreshed your logo?
 What about your website?
-Is it mobile-friendly yet?
 Have you been following your competitors’ marketing efforts to find ways to answer them?
 How has your own narrative evolved?
 Remember, your brand is a story that’s never completely told.
 How about sharing an addendum?